Are you in an unpredictable marriage?

 • Defensiveness sends a message to a partner that “the problem isn’t me, it’s you”

 • Contempt is feeling disgust toward a partner or spouse: it is the result of a repeated pattern of negativity in a relationship.
-The recipient of contempt in a relationship is physically ill 33% more than a partner in a healthy relationship
+The recipient of contempt gets physically ill 33% more often than partners in healthier relationships.
+Stonewalling often feels like self-protection, a way to prevent the conflict from escalating further.
+A University of Virgina study by James A. Coan’s research showed that secure couples have a calming effect on each other during stress.
+Inconsistent support can be more disorienting than consistent unavailability.

 Problems in a Marriage Can Become Intractable